sergey-nechaev/devdocs/rest/tutorials/orders/order-add-items.md

   url: rest/tutorials/index.html
 menu_order: 5
 level3_subgroup: order-tutorial
-redirect_from:
-  - /guides/v2.1/get-started/order-tutorial/order-add-items.html
 functional_areas:
   - Integration
   - Orders
   - Catalog
 ---

-This article shows how to add a simple product, a downloadable product, and a [bundle product](https://glossary.magento.com/bundle-product) to the cart.
+This step shows how to add a simple product, a downloadable product, and a [bundle product](https://glossary.magento.com/bundle-product) to the cart.

-All calls are performed on behalf of a customer, and the customer's token is specified in the [authorization](https://glossary.magento.com/authorization) header.
+These calls are performed on behalf of a customer, and the customer's token is specified in the [authorization](https://glossary.magento.com/authorization) header.

+{:.bs-callout-info}
+Use the `V1/guest-carts/<cartId>/items` endpoint to add items to the cart on behalf of a guest.
+Do not include an authorization token.
+The payload and response is same as the logged-in customer for all product types, except for from quote ID in the payload.

 ### Add a simple product to a cart {#add-simple}